 Fleet Management Plan

 CSOSA incorporates numerous strategies to meet fleet requirements, regulatory deadlines, budget objectives, and sustainable goals.
-An automated fleet reservation system is being installed at multiple sites to capture use-data and right-size fleet.
-New acquisitions plan for alternative fuel vehicles (AFVs), with an emphasis on hybrids due to difficulty of consistently and conveniently being able to attain E85 fuel in the Washington, DC area while conducting mission-critical trips.
-To ensure E85 fuels is obtained 95% of the time, these vehicles are located in close proximity to fuel stations, equipped with fuel keys for military base fuel stations access, and includes E85 fuel station locations in the glove compartment fleet folder.
+An automated fleet reservation system is installed at 4 sites to capture use-data and right-size fleet, with 4 additional sites planned.
+New acquisitions plans call for alternative fuel vehicles (AFVs), with an emphasis on hybrids due to difficulty of consistently and conveniently attaining E85 fuel in the Washington, DC area.

-- Annually review/update VAM & Fleet Management Plan in GSA's FAST and on Agency website
+- Annually review/update VAM & Fleet Management Plan in GSA's FAST and on Agency website, including Budget Office review

-- Annually review vehicle types by location to ensure AFVs are in close proximity fueling stations
+- Annually review vehicle types by location to ensure AFVs are in close proximity fueling to stations

 - Annually review and rotate high mileage with low mileage vehicles where practicable

 - Update GSA-leased vehicles with replacement models aligned with optimal fleet plan types when GSA authorizes